CompArchFA17/Lab1/WRITEUP.md

 Test Case XOR Cin:1 A:1 B:0 Failed, Got 0 Expected 1
 ```

-While writing the expected/actual comparisons in our test loops, we learned that the RTL operations didn't seem to have strictly tighter binding than the comparison operators, and explicitly needed parentheses. i.e. `res != A|B` is not the same as `res != (A|B)`
+While writing the expected/actual comparisons in our actual test loops, we learned that the RTL operations didn't seem to have strictly tighter binding than the comparison operators, and explicitly needed parentheses. i.e. `res != A|B` is not the same as `res != (A|B)`

 ```
 VCD info: dumpfile BitSlice.vcd opened for output.